Shweta2024/LLD/SOLID Principles/readme.md

 ```

         Network
-         /   \
+         /   \       \
-      Jio     Airtel
+      Jio     Airtel    .....

 ```

 - We created a ``Network`` interface, both the low-level modules: Jio and Airtel class implements it.
 - Now, the high-level module uses the object of the ``Network`` interface instead of the object of any low-level module.
-- Now, if we want switch to Airtel network instead of Jio, we just need to write ``new Airtel`` at line 12, and won't need to make any changes anywhere in the code.
+- Now, if we want switch to Airtel network, we just need to pass ``Airtel`` as the Network in ``CallingService`` method as paramater, and won't need to make any changes anywhere in the code, the same for Jio network.
 - Thus, the above code follows DIP.